wpswings/track-orders-for-woocommerce/README.txt

 **8. Carriers Supported 400+ :** WooCommerce Shipment Tracking plugin now supports over 400+ carriers, like DHL, UPS, FedEx, and many more

+**9. Custom Email Template Builder :** Create custom email templates with a simple drag-and-drop builder.
+Select and organize elements like headers, footers, and custom HTML to match your style.

 === Take Advantage of the Exclusive Features of the Track Orders For WooCommerce Pro Plugin ===

-Track Orders for WooCommerce Pro enables the addition of multiple shipping services, customization of the tracking process to match specific business needs, and the sending of email reminders with payment links for pending orders, it offers features like tracking templates for engaging customers, shortcodes for creating custom tracking pages and forms, and a Track Your Order popup box for convenient order monitoring within the My Account section.
+This Pro enables the addition of multiple shipping services, customization of the tracking process to match specific business needs, and the sending of email reminders with payment links for pending orders, it offers features like tracking templates for engaging customers, shortcodes for creating custom tracking pages and forms, and a Track Your Order popup box for convenient order monitoring within the My Account section.

 >**Note**: Get [**Track Orders For WooCommerce Pro**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-pro)